×

 The normal aging process causes tissue degeneration.
 Physiological changes with aging may lead to pinching of the cervical nerves and subsequent neck and arm pain.

-A herniated disc can protrude and put pressure on nearby nerves.
+A herniated disc can also protrude and put pressure on nearby nerves.
 Disc slips and herniations can be the result of accidents or whiplash injuries.

 Neck and Arm Pain Risk Factors